Doug Best Freelance logo

 Even More Work

-A big brand for small batch coffee
+A big brand for

 Paloma is cafe and roastery in Brooklyn, New York.
 It’s a labor of love for the husband and wife team behind it all.
 They wanted to share their passion for the finest beans and coffees.
 They named their venture after their daughter, Paloma, which means "dove" in Spanish.